Purslane Control

 Where to Inspect

-Purslane grows well in various soil types that have full exposure to the sun.
-It emerges from the soil from late spring to summer when soil temperatures reach 60 degrees Fahrenheit.
+Purslane grows well in various soil types with full sun exposure.
+It emerges from the soil from late spring to summer when temperatures reach 60 degrees Fahrenheit.

 Common sites are more open, sunny areas such as lawns, gardens, roadsides, landscape areas, orchards, vineyards, and disturbed areas like crop fields.